Remmick-Hubert Web Site - Borodino / Bessarabia, S. Russia: A brief history of Borodino from 1814 to 1940

 1850

 Lutheran Church, which would hold 750 people, was built.
-It was connected to the church in Kloetitz / Besssarabia.
+It was connected to the Lutheran church in Kloetitz / Besssarabia.
 See picture.

 1856